kelvineducation/heroku-buildpack-grafana-cloud-agent/README.md

 ## Usage

 ### Binary
-Automaticly downloads most newest binary that will placed in `bin/grafana-agent`
+Automaticly downloads newest binary that will placed in `bin/grafana-agent`

 ### Config
 Your config file should be placed into the root as `config/grafana-agent.yml`.